This little post is about what I have learned from my 7 month ML journey. Hope a newbie like me finds something to invest his/her 5 minutes in.

-There are 2 main ways to grow your knowledge in ML.
+I think there are 2 main ways to grow your knowledge in ML.
 Projects & Competitions.

 Try to build something which includes some algorithm which you have just learned.
 It’s not compulsory to select some high level cutting edge project definition.
 You can even choose to use simplest linear regression in your project.
 Aim is to implement it and build some real world use case.
 While building them, you will face many issues.
 But that’s perfectly okay!!
 Find some fix as per your understanding.
 And move on.

 Second way is Competitions.
 Kaggle is one of the biggest data science communities.
 Take part in running competitions and learn as much as you can.
 Platforms like KDnuggets, Analytics Vidhya are also good.

 It’s completely okay if your rank is low in these competitions.
 Your aim is not to win millions of dollars by winning these competitions, your aim is to learn something.
 You know, sometimes in these ML competitions, 1st rank will have, let say 0.98598 accuracy and a person at 500th rank will have 0.97198 accuracy.
 Rank difference is very high.
 But the score is nearly the same.

 Read and try to understand other people’s view on the same problem by Kaggle kernels.
 Many working professional data scientists share their point of view by kernels.
 That is the best and fastest way to capture important things.
 They have experience and knowledge.
 See how they think and grow your thinking process that way.